 How eG Enterprise Helps with NetFlow Monitoring

 eG Enterprise is an end-to-end IT infrastructure and application performance monitoring solution.
 With built-in support to monitor a wide array of network devices, eG Enterprise provides monitoring of network availability, performance, configuration changes, and more.
-With a dedicated NetFlow collector and analyzer built in, eG Enterprise can tap into NetFlow flow records and export and analyze them to gain insights into traffic analytics, bandwidth usage, network congestions, top talkers, anomalous traffic spikes, and more.
+With a dedicated NetFlow collector and analyzer built in, eG Enterprise can tap into flow records and export and analyze them to gain insights into traffic analytics, bandwidth usage, network congestions, top talkers, anomalous traffic spikes, and more.
 Get a free trial of eG Enterprise to try NetFlow monitoring in your network.
 Simplify network troubleshooting with eG Enterprise.